huangruizhe/LanguageModeling/README.md

 ```

 In the future, we might (1) add more options or flexibilities to this
-script as needed, (2) consider efficiency issues (regarding time and space)
+script as needed, (2) consider scalability and efficiency issues
-of the implementation, and (3) consider more corner cases to make
+(regarding time and space) of the implementation,
-the computation robust.
+and (3) consider more corner cases to make the computation robust.

 Useful References: